 Let’s say you work somewhere and earn less than or equal to 12,500 USD in 2021 and you are filing your taxes as a single person.
 Your taxable income is zero USD because of the standard deduction everyone gets to take.

 Let’s say you earned 32,000 USD and you contributed the full amount of 20,500 USD to your 401k (in 2022), you’re taxable income should be zero USD; the 12,500 USD standard deduction and the 20,500 USD to a retirement plan that lowers your adjusted gross income.

 Let’s say you earned 35,600 USD.
 You maxed out the 401k and maxed out a HSA contribution for the year; taxable income of roughly zero USD.
 (Check out this calculator.)

 Now, let’s say you threw 100 USD of after-tax money into the aforementioned stock and sold it 10 months later for 110 USD.
 The 100 USD wouldn’t be taxed, but the 10 USD would count as regular, taxable income.

 Federal long-term capital gains rules have their own progressive tax.

-Basically, looking at it from an ethical social engineering perspective, the US Government is trying to incentivize long-term saving and investing through the tax code with tax deductions, tax-free growth, and in the case of HSAs and the Roth Individual Retirement Account, tax-free withdrawals.
-Further, if you’re living strictly on capital gains from various investments (retired), you can live a modest lifestyle without paying any taxes; the moment you go over that 40,000 USD point though, you pay 15% tax on the amount you went over.
+Basically, looking at it from an ethical social engineering perspective, the US Government is trying to incentivize long-term saving and investing through the tax code with tax deductions, tax-free growth, and in the case of HSAs and the Roth Individual Retirement Accounts, tax-free withdrawals.
+Further, if you’re living strictly on capital gains from various investments (retired), you can live a modest lifestyle without paying any more taxes; the moment you go over that 40,000 USD point though, you pay 15% tax on the amount you went over.
 So, also incentivizing modest living.